 After each of my babies were born, I could not wait to get back into a fitness routine.
 I was a dancer growing up, and as an adult found joy in dance fitness classes like Zumba and barre.
-Since then, I’ve also become a fitness instructor and get to work with women in all stages of their pregnancy and postpartum journeys.
+In recent years, I’ve also become a fitness instructor and get to work with women in all stages of their pregnancy and postpartum journeys.
 Needless to say, I love to be active and strive to be fit.

 - Stress relief.
-Having a baby is one of the most stressful life experiences you can have!
+Having a baby is one of the most meaningful but stressful life experiences you can have!
 In my opinion, nothing helps release tension and stress like rigorous exercise.

 General Guidelines and Myths about Postpartum Fitness

-Before I list my favorite types of exercise for postpartum mothers, but before I get to that let’s talk about a few general guidelines to follow.
+I’ve prepared a list of my favorite types of exercise for postpartum mothers, but before I get to that let’s talk about a few general guidelines to follow.
 I also want to go over some myths that often get spread around about postpartum fitness.
 I believe it’s important to go into it well-informed so you have realistic expectations and an accurate understanding of what is safe for your post-baby body.

 When Can You Start Working Out After Giving Birth?